fkretlow/libdsa/doc/list.md

 }

 // There's no memory block allocated anywhere, but all elements are on the heap.
-// Clear a non-empty stack when you're done to return the memory.
+// Clear a non-empty list when you're done to return the memory.
 List_clear(&l);
 ```